OpenWaterFoundation/owf-app-geoprocessor-python-doc-user/mkdocs-project/docs/command-ref/ReadGeoLayerFromGeoJSON/ReadGeoLayerFromGeoJSON.md

 The `ReadGeoLayerFromGeoJSON` command reads a [GeoLayer](../../introduction/introduction.md#geolayer) from a file in [GeoJSON format](../../spatial-data-format-ref/GeoJSON/GeoJSON.md).

-* The coordinate reference system of the GeoJSON file is retained within the GeoLayer.
-* The attributes of the GeoJSON file are retained within the GeoLayer.

 ## Command Editor ##

 The following dialog is used to edit the command and illustrates the command syntax.